 - Water down your writing style

-*I have never worked with a copyeditor who does these things.
-I’ve only read stories!
+I have never heard of a professional copyeditor who actually does these things, thank goodness!

 Relaxed but thorough copyediting

 I have worked on the author’s side of the table.
 I know the copyediting process can feel like your writing is being judged.
 I know how it feels to think, “No!
 Why did the copyeditor change that?
 My way was better!”

 I get it.
 That’s why I explain my suggestions and offer potential solutions in a way I would appreciate if I were the author.
 I love helping writers feel confident knowing their finished product isn’t riddled with inconsistencies or distractions—that it’s polished, professional, and clear.

 I don’t rewrite your words or water down your writing style at all.
 If rewriting is necessary for sentence structure, I only rearrange what is necessary.
 If more modifications are needed, I will simply offer an idea for revising.
 If you disagree with a change I’ve proposed, no problem, unless it’s a rule your publisher must follow.
 I don’t change things just to change them.
 My copyediting approach is relaxed but thorough!